Ed Harmon

-Edward Charles Harmon (born December 16, 1946 in North Tonawanda, New York) is a former American football linebacker for the American Football League's Cincinnati Bengals.
-He played college football at the University of Louisville.
+Edward Charles Harmon (born December 16, 1946) is an American former professional football player who was a linebacker for the Cincinnati Bengals of the American Football League (AFL).
+He played college football for the Louisville Cardinals, and was selected in the third round of the 1968 NFL draft by the Dallas Cowboys.

-Early years
+Early life

 Harmon was born in North Tonawanda, a suburb of Buffalo, in Western New York.
 There he attended Bishop Gibbons High School.
 He moved on to play for the University of Louisville, where he was a backup fullback behind Wayne Patrick.

 After being deemed "too valuable" to be a second stringer, he was moved to linebacker as a junior, making a name for himself as a hard hitter with great intensity.
 In 1966, he set a single-game school record with 16 tackles while playing against the University of Tulsa.

 He was inducted into the University of Louisville Athletics Hall of Fame.

 Professional career

 Dallas Cowboys

-Harmon was selected by the Dallas Cowboys in the third round (71st overall) of the 1968 NFL Draft, because they were impressed that his athleticism allowed him to play linebacker at a bigger size than most players could in that era.
+Harmon was selected by the Dallas Cowboys in the third round (71st overall) of the 1968 NFL/AFL draft, because they were impressed that his athleticism allowed him to play linebacker at a bigger size than most players could in that era.

 The Cowboys were deep at linebacker and he couldn't make the team, so he spent his rookie season on the taxi squad.
 In 1969, he was tried at defensive end and offensive tackle, before being released on September 9.
 Instead of joining the taxi squad again, he decided to sign with a different team.